Navid-Derakhshandeh/Control-Industrial-Processes-V-1.0.08/README.md

 Abstract: I have Developed Software Package that Can Monitor Industrial Processes and Control Industrial Tasks.
 The Development of This Software Package Has Taken 8 Months to #date.
 This Software Package Has a lot of Ability.
-For Instance, You Can Communicate With Your Industrial Device By USART-RS232, MODBU, OPC UA, And PROFINET.
+For Instance, You Can Communicate With Your Industrial Device By USART-RS232, MODBU, OPC UA, PROFINET And MQTT.
 IF you want Get Further Information Read This README File.

 Main Environment